HeartwinJ/timeless-tuition/public/privacy.md

 ## How to contact us

-Should you have any inquiries or concerns regarding the utilization of your personal information, please reach out to the Privacy Manager at (email)
+Should you have any inquiries or concerns regarding the utilisation of your personal information, please reach out to the Privacy Manager at (email)

 **By using this website, you agree to the terms and conditions and Privacy Policy outlined in this website.
 Thank you for choosing Timeless Tuition.**